 The following theorem implies improvements of previous results from Kierstead and Yang~\cite{kierstead03} and Zhu \cite{zhu09} to the exponent of their upper bounds for colouring numbers and the weak colouring numbers.

-\begin{theorem} Let $G$ be a graph and let $r\in\N$.
+\begin{theorem} Let $G$ be a graph and let $r\geq 1$.
 Then $\adm_r(G)\leq 6r\bigl(\widetilde\nabla_{r-1}(G)\bigr)^3$. \end{theorem}

-Every class that excludes a topological minor has constant expansion.
-This includes familiar classes such as classes of bounded degree, bounded genus, and bounded tree width.
+Every class $\CCC$ that excludes a topological minor has $\widetilde\nabla_{r}(G)$ bounded by a universal constant for every $G\in\CCC$.
+This includes familiar classes such as classes of bounded degree, bounded genus, and bounded treewidth.
 We obtain the following corollary.